Fierro-Labs/Fierro/README.md

 `ipfs daemon`
 *this command will hold up your terminal*

-Then in a separate terminal window change directory into the repo:
+Then in a separate terminal window, change directory into the repo:

 `cd Fierro`